Tourism in the Dominican Republic: Tourism in the 2000s until 2009

 According to Central Bank figures, more than 2.5 million tourists arrived by air to the country in 2001, a 10.1% increase over the figure given in 2000.
 58% of tourists came from European countries, mostly countries like Germany, France, UK, Italy, Spain, Switzerland, and USA, were recorded countries like the United States, Canada, Mexico, Venezuela, Brazil, Argentina and among others.

 Tourism is one of the most important sectors of the Dominican economy, because this makes great contributions to it.
 The movements of tourists to other parts of the country involving expenditure, especially when is from a nation to another, that is the case of the country; Foreign tourists usually consume in dollars or exchange their currency for the Dominican peso, this generates an injection of dollars into the economy and thus the country can buy the services and products that do not produce.
 The country had revenues in 2004 of 2.557 million euros.

 The Dominican Republic, thanks to its geographical location in the Caribbean, has many areas that are exploited for tourism.
 This includes its beaches and its scenery.
 The most exploited provinces in terms of tourism are concerned, after the era of Trujillo, are Puerto Plata, La Romana and La Altagracia, also worth noting that the del Este peninsula, is the country's most important tourist area.

 Dominican tourism is an issue that is part of the daily lives of its citizens, because it depends largely on the economic livelihood of the same, and their way of life.

-Major tourist destinations of the Dominican Republic
+Major tourist destinations in the Dominican Republic

 Among the main tourist destinations are: